thoughtfulbloke/letter2ed/README.md

-Excess mortality is the difference to what is expected for mortality, so excess calculations using any method are sensitive what is considered normal- the baseline.
+Excess mortality is the difference to what is expected for mortality, so excess calculations using any method are sensitive what is considered
+normal: the baseline.
 For Age Standardised Mortality the normal process is to use a linear trend of preceding years, and in the case of a major multi-year event like a pandemic, the linear trend of pre-pandemic years.